Dr. Jan Auernhammer

 The title of his thesis is: "Autopoietic organisation of Knowledge, Creativity and Innovation - An case study of the automotive manufacturer Daimler AG."

-In his past, he worked for DaimlerChrylser AG in Stuttgart, Germany (now Daimler AG and Chrysler LLC) and DaimlerChrysler South East Asia Pte Ltd in Singapore in several positions.
+In his past, he lectured at Edinburgh Napier business school and worked for DaimlerChrylser AG in Stuttgart, Germany (now Daimler AG and Chrysler LLC) and DaimlerChrysler South East Asia Pte Ltd in Singapore in several positions.
 In his time at DaimlerChrylser AG he was part of several teams including global product management, business development and IT management, which develop a global reporting system, e-commerce parts system, regional business intelligence system, regional marketing strategy and global quality system.

 Auernhammer J. M. (2010) The system of organisational learning and creativity to facilitate the innovative organisation, Edinburgh Napier University Business Research Conference (first price award)